wg-d/html-starter/README.md

 2. Clone this repository into your repository root.

-3. Edit the package.json file and replace the name and description of the package for one of your know.
+3. Edit the package.json file and replace the name and description of the package.

 4. Run: